 As most of Turkey is an earthquake zone, contact your local embassy should an earthquake occur.

-Located in Halkali, this hotel is within 6 mi (10 km) of Strike Bowling, Mall of Istanbul, and Ataturk Olympic Stadium.
-Play Land and Florya Beach are also within ...
+Located in Halkali, this hotel is within 6 mi (10 km) of Mall of Istanbul, Ataturk Olympic Stadium, and Istanbul Aydın University.
+Florya Beach and Marmara Forum ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply